Bombing of Berlin in World War II: 1940 to 1943

-The Battle of Berlin
+Battle of Berlin

 The Battle of Berlin was launched by Harris in November 1943, a concerted air campaign against the German capital, although other cities continued to be attacked to prevent the Germans concentrating their defences in Berlin.
 Harris believed this could be the blow that would break German resistance.
 "It will cost us between 400 and 500 aircraft," he said.
 "It will cost Germany the war."
 By this time he could deploy over 800 long-range bombers on any given night, equipped with new and more sophisticated navigational devices such as H2S radar.
 Between November 1943 and March 1944, Bomber Command made 16 massed attacks on Berlin.

 A prelude to the 1943 raids came from De Havilland Mosquitos, which hit the capital on 30 January 1943, the tenth anniversary of the Nazis' Machtergreifung.
 That same day, both Göring and Goebbels were known to be giving big speeches that were to be broadcast live by radio.
 At precisely 11 am, Mosquitoes of No. 105 Squadron arrived over Berlin exactly on time to disrupt Göring's speech.
 Later that day, No. 139 Squadron repeated the trick for Goebbels.
 These were great propaganda raids which – much as the Doolittle Raid on the Japanese home islands had done for shaking Japanese complacency in April 1942 – were a severe embarrassment for the German leadership.
 20 April 1943 was Hitler's 54th birthday.
 Bomber Command decided that they had to mark the occasion with a raid on Berlin, and it was decided that the Mosquito was the right aircraft for the job.
 Accordingly, No. 105 Squadron was dispatched to the German capital, successfully reaching the city with the loss of only one aircraft.